 "Shift left" is a software development practice in which teams strive to prevent problems by adopting early testing – to deliver quality applications.
 Shifting left requires continuous testing and continuous deployment.
 The former involves running automated tests as early as possible.
 Often, DevOps teams run the tests along service virtualization to mimic unavailable systems.
 Continuous deployment automates the provisioning and release of new applications enabling quick and efficient continuous testing.
 For best results, shifting left requires i. collaboration between teams, ii. standard deployment procedures, and iii. use of cloud and pattern capabilities to ensure pipeline environments resemble those in the production as possible.
 The focus is on quality from the onset to prevent problems and wastes.

 What is DevSecOps?

-DevSecOps stands for development, security, and operations.
+DevSecOps stands for development, security, and operations and it is part of an organizations larger approach to cybersecurity and security operations.
 Its goal is to implement software security decisions at a similar scale and pace as DevOps decisions.
 DevSecOps brings a high-security proficiency across DevOps teams by ensuring everyone is accountable for application security, from testing for potential security breaches to building data-driven security services.
 DevSecOps ensures security is built into the software rather than being an afterthought.
 That, in turn, speeds up software release and reduces compliance costs.

 What Does Application Modernization Mean?